 Modular home additions have been around since the early 1900s, their appearances beginning in Sears catalogs of the day, when they were known as “house kits”.
 We are long past the day of these being thought of in the “mobile” sense, for one reason being they are stationary, but mainly because they are of high quality, are very customizable and the technology that creates them is cutting edge.

 A lot of the growing popularity in modular home additions involves making small houses bigger houses.
 A one floor rancher having a modular second floor added to the home is a good case in point.

 Cheaper than standard construction, a quicker process, a far less painful on-site experience, modular home additions are becoming a highly sought after commodity in Arlington, Fairfax, Montgomery County and all points in between.

-Modular home additions can be made to easily blend in to any architectural style, a seamless or no evidence approach in regards to there being an addition added on to a home.
+Modular home additions can be made to easily blend into any architectural style, a seamless or no evidence approach in regard to there being an addition added on to a home.
 The goal is to make it look as though any modular home additions have been part of the house all along.

 Environmentally friendly, a computer creates and implements the precise cuts.
 As such, the pieces that are cut are more in mind with the project in general, thus less waste is created.
 In traditional, on-site construction jobs, top contractors estimate that up to 30% of the materials brought end up in the dumpster at a project’s completion.